No it doesn’t.

 Bridge can also preview the image edits you make with Photoshop’s Adobe Camera Raw.

 Graphic designers love Bridge because it can see the contents inside of all kinds of Adobe files without having to open them.
-For example, Bridge can view all the pages in a multi page PDF file.
+For example, Bridge can view all the pages in a multi page PDF is short for Portable Document Format.
+More file.
 It can also see the swatches, fonts and linked images inside of an InDesign or Illustrator file.

 Bridge doesn’t remember these things though.
 It just looks at them.